micro/micro/README.md

 The command line interface includes dynamic command mapping for all services running on the platform.
 It turns any service instantly into a CLI command along with flag parsing for inputs.
 Includes support for environments, namespaces, creating and running services, status info and logs.

-### Environments
+### Remote Environments

-Micro bakes in the concept of `Environments` and multi-tenancy through `Namespaces`.
-Run your server locally for development and in the cloud for staging and production, seamlessly switch between them using the CLI commands `micro env set [environment]` and `micro user set [namespace]`.
+Micro bakes in the concept of remote `Environments`.
+Run your server locally for development and in the cloud for staging and production, seamlessly switch between them using the CLI commands `micro env set [environment]`.

 ## Install